sumahiremath/buildtales/_payments/part-04.md

 ---
-title: "Part 4 — ACH Cutoffs: The Hidden Clock That Breaks Your UX"
+title: "ACH Cutoffs: The Hidden Clock That Breaks Your UX"
 part: 4
 summary: "Why timing matters in batch processing"
 layout: default